Low-Fat Diets, Teeth & Heart Health: What's the Deal?

-It's easy to cruise through any grocery store and find an abundance of low-fat and non-fat options to toss in our carts.
+It's easy to cruise through any grocery store and find endless low-fat and non-fat options to toss in our carts.
 This has been the trend since the mid-20th century.
 But is this the way food was always available throughout human history?
 And is it a pathway to better health?
+Read on to learn more!

 This post contains affiliate links, meaning I get a commission if you decide to make a purchase through any of these links, at no extra cost to you.
 CLICK HERE to learn more.